-Delays are crucial when trying to give your music a sense of space and they are essential for mixing music.
+Delays are crucial when trying to give your music a sense of space, and they are one of the essential building blocks for mixing music.

-Just like reverb, delay is highly responsible for creating ambience and a sense of space in your mixes.
+Just like reverb, delay is highly responsible for creating ambiance and a sense of space in your mixes.

 This is why they are extremely important and using one or the other could completely change the character of the whole song.

 With so many delay plugins out there, I know it can be hard to choose one, especially if you don’t already know the types of delays that are out there and what they are generally used for.

 In this post I will list some of the best delay VST plugins out there which you should definitely try out.

 Keep in mind that there are no hard rules when using a delay.